Russell Wilson: Wisconsin

 On June 27, 2011, Wisconsin head coach Bret Bielema said that Wilson committed to Wisconsin for the 2011 season.
 In the season opener against UNLV, Wilson passed for 255 yards and two touchdowns in a 51–17 victory.
 He also rushed for 62 yards, including a 46-yard touchdown run.
 In the next three games, Wilson threw for three passing touchdowns in each game, victories over Oregon State, Northern Illinois, and South Dakota.
 Following a 48–17 victory over previously undefeated #8 Nebraska, Wilson recorded a receiving touchdown in the 59–7 victory over Indiana.
 Wilson helped lead the Badgers to a 6–0 start and a #4 ranking in the AP Poll.
 The Badgers dropped their next two games, road losses to Michigan State and Ohio State.
 Wilson and the Badgers reeled off four consecutive wins to end the regular season.
 Wilson was efficient during the winning streak, passing for nine touchdowns to no interceptions while rushing for two touchdowns.
 At the end of the regular season, Wilson was named first team All-Big Ten by both the coaches and media.
 He also won the Griese-Brees Big Ten Quarterback of the Year award.

 In the inaugural Big Ten Championship Game on December 3, Wilson threw for three touchdowns and led the Badgers to a 42–39 win over the Michigan State Spartans.
 Wilson was named the game's Grange-Griffin MVP.
 In December 2011, Wilson was named a third team All-American by Yahoo!
 Sports, and finished ninth in Heisman Trophy voting with 52 points.

 In the 2012 Rose Bowl against the Oregon Ducks on January 2, 2012, Wilson had 19 pass completions on 25 attempts for 296 yards, 18 rushing yards, and three touchdowns (two passing, one rushing) as the Badgers lost by a score of 45–38.
 Wilson finished the season with 33 passing touchdowns, which set the single season record at Wisconsin and was the second-most in Big Ten history behind Drew Brees during the 1998 season at Purdue (39).
 Wilson also set the single season FBS record for passing efficiency (191.8).
 On January 28, 2012, Wilson completed his college football career at the 2012 Senior Bowl.

-Statistics
+After transferring to the University of Wisconsin, Wilson earned a master's degree in educational leadership and policy analysis.

+College statistics

-Professional football career
+Professional career

-On January 16, 2012, Wilson began training for the NFL Scouting Combine at the IMG Madden Football Academy in Bradenton, Florida.
-Prior to the 2012 NFL Draft, Wilson had been projected by NFL scouts and analysts to be a middle-round pick.
+On January 16, 2012, Wilson began training for the NFL Scouting Combine at IMG Academy in Bradenton, Florida.
+Prior to the 2012 NFL draft, Wilson had been projected by NFL scouts and analysts to be a middle-round pick.
 In February 2012, former NFL quarterback and director of the IMG Madden Football Academy Chris Weinke said of Wilson, "If he was 6–5, he'd probably be the No. 1 pick in the draft."
 On April 11, 2012, ESPN Monday Night Football analyst Jon Gruden said, "The only issue with Russell Wilson is his height.
 That might be the reason he's not picked in the first couple rounds."